 As seen in numerous songs, books and movies, America’s first landscaped public park is one of the most beloved attractions in New York City.
 Millions of tourists and locals alike seek year-round refuge from the concrete jungle within the idyllic, 843-acre plot, which was first brought to life in the mid-19th century by urban visionaries Frederick Law Olmstead and Calvert Vaux.
 Their thoughtful design reflects a harmonious balance of scenic elements that lives on today: pastoral (the open, picnic-ready lawn of the Sheep Meadow), formal (the liner, tree-lined Mall) and picturesque (the densely wooded paths of the Ramble).

 Lady Liberty—or Liberty Enlightening the World, as she’s officially known—was a gift from France on America’s 100th birthday.
 A universal symbol of freedom that welcomed over 10 million immigrants sailing past to Ellis Island during the turn of the 20th century, the copper-plated sentinel stands 305 feet tall from the bottom of her base to the tip of her torch.
-Reserve well in advance—three weeks or more—to see New York’s skyline from Liberty Island with access to the statue’s crown (an extra $3 each), and go earlier in the day if you want to also take the ferry to the Ellis Island Immigration Museum.
+Reserve well in advance—three weeks or more—to see New York’s skyline from Liberty Island with access to the statue’s crown, and go earlier in the day if you want to also take the ferry to the Ellis Island Immigration Museum.

 Occupying 13 acres of Central Park, the Metropolitan Museum of Art, which opened in 1880, is impressive in terms both of quality and scale.
 Added in 1895 by McKim, Mead and White, the neoclassical facade is daunting.
 However, the museum is surprisingly easy to negotiate, particularly if you come early on a weekday and avoid the crowds.